 Paul Kranhold, a spokesman for Peet’s, wouldn’t comment on whether the company has been in contact with another bidder or received other offers.
 Jim Olson, a spokesman for Starbucks, said the Seattle-based company doesn’t comment on market rumors.

 JAB, a closely held German holding company, announced on July 23 an agreement to take Peet’s private for about $1 billion plus the assumption of its cash.
-The firm is gaining control of more than 190 specialty cafes in the U.S. and an expanding business of selling ground coffee and teas to stores such as Whole Foods Market Inc. (WFM) and Wal-Mart Stores Inc.
+The firm is gaining control of more than 190 specialty cafes in the U.S. and an expanding business of selling ground coffee and teas to stores such as Whole Foods Market Inc. (WFM:US) and Wal-Mart Stores Inc.

 JAB, which also disclosed this month a 12 percent stake in Dutch tea and coffee maker D.E Master Blenders 1753 NV (DE), said it expects the Peet’s deal to close in about three months, pending shareholder and regulatory approvals.